nicole-vu/summer22-projects/Pong_Python/readme.md

 # Pong game
 # Adapted from TokyoEdTech
 # New features:
-#   - Changed game design
+#   - Changed game designs
-#   - Changed inconsistant frame rate problem from the orginal project
+#   - Fixed paddles going out of the screen problem from the original project